MitanshGor/MitanshGor/README.md

 <img alt="Night Coding" src="./assets/Hand%20Wave.gif" width='40' align="left"/><h2>Hey there!
 I'm Mitansh Gor</h2>
+### I'm a Freelancer, Web Designer, Full Stack Developer.

 <!-- ## 👋 &nbsp;Hey there!
 I'm Mitansh Gor -->

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
+💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.
+I’m currently learning everything 🤣\
-🎓 &nbsp;I'm currently studying Computer Science and Engineering at the Ahmedabad University.\
+🎓 &nbsp;I'm currently pursuing final year of Computer Science and Engineering at the Indus University.\
 🌱 &nbsp;I'm on track for learning more about Artificial Intelligence.\
-✍️ &nbsp;In my free time, I pursue Sharing Knowledge to others in various forms [Teaching, Blogs] and Designing as hobbies/side hustles.\
+✍️ &nbsp;In my free time, I pursue Sharing Knowledge to others in various forms [Teaching,Mentoring] and Designing as hobbies/side hustles.\
 💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at gormitansh@gmail.com!
 I'll try to respond as soon as I can.\
 📄 &nbsp;Please have a look at my [Résumé](#) for more details about me.
 I'm open to feedback and suggestions!
+⚡ &nbsp;Fun fact: I love playing Cricket, and I am a big Gym freak 💪💪💪.

 <img alt="Night Coding" src="./assets/select_gif.gif" width='250' height='200' align="right"/>